Angelo Fulgini

-Angelo Fulgini (born 20 August 1996) is a French professional footballer who plays as a midfielder for Saudi Arabian club Al-Taawoun on loan from club Lens.
-He has played for the France national youth teams up to the U21 level.
+Angelo Luigi Fulgini (/it/; born 20 August 1996) is a professional footballer who plays as a midfielder for Saudi Pro League club Al-Khaleej.
+Born to French citizens in Ivory Coast, he was a former youth international for France before opting to play for the New Caledonia national team.

 Club career

 Valenciennes

 Fulgini started his career at Valenciennes, originally playing for their B team, however in 2015 he was promoted to the first team after a string of good performances.

 Angers

 In 2017, he signed for Angers for a fee of €1.4 million.

 Mainz 05

 On 12 July 2022, Mainz 05 announced the signing of Fulgini on four-year deal, for an undisclosed fee.

 Lens

 On 1 February 2023, Fulgini signed with Lens on an initial loan.
 Lens held an obligation to purchase his rights permanently at the end of the loan term.
 For his second appearance with Lens on 9 February, he scored his first goal against Lorient in Coupe de France.
 He scored his first Ligue 1 goal with Lens on 25 February 2023 in a 1–1 away draw against Montpellier.
 On 20 September 2023, he scored a goal from a direct free kick on his Champions League debut in a 1–1 away draw against Sevilla.